 Fundraising.
-To support our business operations, we may use demographic information about you, including information about your age and gender, where you live or work, and the dates that you received treatment, in order to contact you to raise money to help us operate.
+To support our business operations, we may use demographic information about you, including information about your age, gender and date of birth, where you live or work, the dates that you received treatment, your health insurance status, the department or office where you received treatment, the name of the physician that treated you and general outcome information (such as a positive or negative result of treatment) in order to contact you to raise money to help us operate.
 We may also share this information with a charitable foundation that will contact you to raise money on our behalf.
-You have the opportunity to opt out of receiving any fundraising communications from us.
+You have a right to opt out of receiving fundraising communications from us.
+To do so, please contact the Patient Relations Department at 718-270-1111 who will provide you with an appropriate request form.
+In addition, you will also have the opportunity to opt out of receiving any further fundraising communications with any solicitation letter you receive from us.